SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 ##### Phrase 1:

-Phrase 1 doc
 The search term "care" is combined with "education" as using it alone would give too many hits that are only indirectly relevant to readiness for and participation in organized learning.
+The basic structure is access + early childhood education.

 ```Ceylon =
 TS=